neticdk/k8s-workshop/simple-kubernetes/README.md

 returns the same result, which means the two commands are equvalent.

+You can see a hello-app : pod, replicaset, deployment, service

 For the sake of completeness we can take a look at the other objects we have worked with sofar:

 ```bash